 - The in-house systems may require constant maintenance and upgrades to be compatible with the various systems it needs connection to.

-When purchasing new systems and software, the organization must have a clear understanding of what it intends to achieve with the purchase, as well as know how to navigate the software and know that it will be used frequently and that its capabilities will be used to the fullest extent.
+When purchasing new systems and software, the organization must have a clear understanding of what it intends to achieve with the purchase, as well as know how to navigate the software and know that it will be used frequently and that its capabilities will be fully used.

 Implement Robotic Process Automation